ds-voix/VX-PBX/IPADDRD/README.md

 Huh, telemetry is the global trend.
 But this service stands aside from privacy draining.
 It's about early IP addresses duplicates detection.

 I know no one "silver bullet" working on all topologies.
-This one implies the intranet with m.b. thouthands hosts across the number of vlan's.
+This one implies the intranet with m.b. thousands hosts across the number of vlan's.
 There can appear duplicates.
 E.g. due to split-brain in CARP, or defective IP management (some parts of openStack) and so on.
 Therefore, while I'm responsible for such a network, I have no correct view outside of hosts.